TedHusted/awake/awake.md/awake.md

 “Taedong, present the People’s Intelligence Briefing for today.”

-A large conference table dominates the dimly lit War Room.
-The surface is home to dossiers, tablet devices, and cups of untouched tea.
-The walls are lined with screens displaying maps of the Chosŏn Peninsula, live satellite feeds, and encrypted communication links.
+A large conference table dominates the War Room.
+On the table, the dim light reveals dossiers, tablet devices, and cups of untouched tea.
+Lining the walls are view screens.
+On display are maps of the Chosŏn Peninsula, live satellite feeds, and newscasts.

-Seated at the table are three Vice Ministers for the highest-level divisions within the Democratic People’s Republic of Cháoxiǎn.
+Seated at the table are three Vice Ministers for the Democratic People’s Republic of Cháoxiǎn.
+Together, they represent the government's highest-level divisions.

 * General Ri Sun-hyuk, National Defence Ministry.
 * Kang Ji-woo, Ministry of State Security (MSS).